By Michael Lanza

 The Gossamer Gear Mariposa 60 ($225) has more capacity than many two-pound packs, comes in a wide range of torso lengths and hipbelt sizes, and has side pockets made of more-durable fabric, rather than mesh.
 It has a removable internal frame and seven pockets, and comes in three torso and three hipbelt sizes.

-Depending on how much weight you intend to carry, another, more-versatile backpack that weighs just a half-pound more than some of these, yet carries significantly more weight, is the Granite Gear Blaze 60.
-Read my review of it.
+Depending on how much weight you intend to carry, two other, more-versatile backpacks that weigh just ounces more than some of these, yet carry more weight comfortably and have more features, are the Granite Gear Blaze 60 (read my review) and The North Face Banchee 50 (read my review).

 See also my “5 Tips For Buying the Right Backpack,” “Video: How to Load a Backpack,” all of my reviews of backpacking gear, ultralight backpacking gear, backpacking tents, hiking shoes, sleeping bags, and sleeping pads, and my Gear Reviews page at The Big Outside for numerous stories with my picks for best gear and tips on buying gear.